 Inside of Fried Dumpling

-Yang’s Fried Dumpling or Sheng jian bao (5¥ for 4) are crunchy on top and filled with pipping hot vinegary and delicious soup.
+Yang’s Dumpling or Sheng jian bao (6¥ for 4) are crunchy on top and filled with pipping hot and delicious soup.
 These are so big and hot, you need to wait for them to cool down.
-You need to take a small bite and suck the soup out, before proceeding.
-The wrapper is thin but thick on top, so these dumplings do not get soggy when dipped in their special vinegar soy sauce dip.
+Take a small bite and suck the massive amounts of soup out slowly, before proceeding.
+The wrapper is thin but chewy and thicker on top, so these dumplings do not get soggy when dipped in their special vinegar soy sauce dip.
 Each bit gets some soft texture along with a bit of the crunch.
 Yang’s has a big bundle of finely chopped pork inside.
 Sesame seeds top off the surface.
 These are cooked in a huge cast iron skillet.

-Pork Wonton (5¥) had small and tender wontons, but lots of them.
+Pork Wonton (8¥) had small and tender wontons, but lots of them.
 Broth was on the salty side.
 Hey, we are here for the dumplings.

-Service - At Yang’s you order in one line, and wait in line for the next batch of dumplings.
+Service - At Yang’s you order in one line, and wait in another line for the next batch of dumplings.
 Noodles are delivered to your table.

 Value - Incredibly cheap and tasty.
 Great for breakfast, lunch, or a snack before your flight.
 You could order everything on the menu and pay less for lunch in the US.

-Verdict – Yang’s Fry Dumpling makes the best pan fried pork buns we have had.
-We eat here every time we are in Shanghai.
+Verdict – Yang’s Dumpling makes the best pan fried pork buns we have ever had.
+We have eaten here every time we visit Shanghai.
 Someone needs to replicate them in the USA.
-Shanghai Flavor Shop in Sunnyvale and Sunny Shanghai are the best we have, but not very close to Yang’s Fry Dumpling quality.
+Shanghai Flavor Shop in Sunnyvale is the best we have, but not very close to Yang’s Fry Dumpling quality.
 There just isn’t the volume here to create them fresh.
-Subway: Peoples Square